What is the Bible? Some claim the Bible is just an old book written by men with wild imaginations, others say it is the inspired word of God himself.

 So what is the Bible and who do you say wrote it?
 Do you believe that it was merely written by men like David, Solomon, Paul, or John?
 Do you think it could have been inspired by God himself?

-A true follower of Christ believes that it is the very word of God breathed through man.
+A true follower of Christ believes that it is the very word of God penned by man.
 I also believe this to be the case.
 There are times when I read the Bible when I feel like God himself is speaking to me directly.

 Does that make me crazy?
 I really don’t care.
 This is my experience and the foundation on which I have build my relationship with Jesus.
 I’ve been asked, “What makes a Christian different?”
 To me, it is having a personal relationship with their creator.